Joel-Gaming/cs30-Major-Project/updates.md

 Today i made Propposal up to date

 ### December 20th 2022 V 0.3.6
-Today I moved things that I am pretty sure I will not get to from Need To Haves to Nice to Haves witch are the win and lose screen
+Today I moved things that I am pretty sure I will not get to from Need To Haves to Nice to Haves witch are the win and lose screen and the Buildings for the Island